Illustration of How to Label Sponsored Content, Affiliate Labels, and Editorial Content

 • Independent review

-A polished story can still be sponsored.
+A polished article can still be sponsored.
 A conversational review can still be editorial.
-Tone should not be used as the primary indicator of content type.
-Labels should make status explicit even if the writing style is neutral, promotional, or analytical.
+Tone alone is not a reliable indicator of content type.

 • Visible label text